romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 }
 {% endhighlight %}

-We just need to create our dashboard page, make it protected and redirect the user after login or a logged user accessing the root of the application.
+Now, you create the dashboard page, make it protected and redirect the user after login or a logged user accessing the root of the application.

 Generate the route: